 Their complaint asserts that, through the government's affirmative actions that cause climate change, it has violated the youngest generation’s constitutional rights to life, liberty, and property, as well as failed to protect essential public trust resources.

 The fossil fuel industry initially intervened in the case as defendants, joining the U.S. government in trying to have the case dismissed.
-On April 8, 2016, U.S. Magistrate Judge Thomas Coffin recommended the denial of their motions to dismiss, and U.S. District Court Judge Ann Aiken upheld Judge Coffin's recommendation, with the issuance of an historic November 10, 2016 opinion and order that denied the motions.
-When the defendants sought an interlocutory appeal of that order, Judge Aiken denied the Trump administration's motions on June 8, 2017.
+In April 2016, U.S. Magistrate Judge Thomas Coffin recommended denial of both of motions to dismiss.
+U.S. District Court Judge Ann Aiken upheld Judge Coffin's recommendation, with the issuance of an historic November 10, 2016 opinion and order denying the motions.
+When the defendants sought an interlocutory appeal of that order, Judge Aiken denied their motions in June 2017.

-On July 28, 2017, the Ninth Circuit Court of Appeals requested attorneys for youth plaintiffs submit a response to the government's petition for "writ of mandamus" and invited the District Court to respond as well.
-The District Court responded via letter on August 25th, and the youth plaintiffs filed their answer on August 28th.
+In July 2017, the Ninth Circuit Court of Appeals requested attorneys for youth plaintiffs submit a response to the government's petition for "writ of mandamus" and invited the District Court to respond as well.
+The District Court responded via letter and the youth plaintiffs filed their answer.
 Further, eight amicus briefs were filed with the Ninth Circuit in support of the youth plaintiffs.
-We now wait to hear from the 3-judge Ninth Circuit panel.

 Are you a lawyer looking to help out, pro bono?
 Please fill out this form to share your interest.